Innoble/playground-n4hrs6fb/statement.md

 int indexToMapElement = x + WIDTH * y;

 ```
-This is a basic way to have a 1D array for a 2D map.
+This is a very commonly used way to have a 1D array for a 2D map.
 Each element is a 4 bit number containing the information about the sides of the map that a tile can connect to, in clockwise direction.
 1001 means it can connect up top, not to the right, not down, but can connect to the left.
-This is not a very compact representation.
-In X-mas Rush I had 7 map tiles (a full row) in one element.
+This is not the most compact representation.
+In X-mas Rush I had 7 map tiles (a full row) in one array element.
 This is very specific to that small map though.
 You can't do this if you have more than 8 tiles (8 * 4 = 32 bit).
+Maps can also be objects in a 1D array or even objects in a 2D array.
+However, since this article is about performance, I want to keep it somewhat performant.
+It would not be good if the map representation is the bottleneck here.

 ## Basic BFS

 BFS is about finding the shortest path by using a queue.
-You start in a location on the map and add all neighbouring tiles you can travel to, to this queue (you "enqueue").
+You start in a location on the map and add all neighbouring tiles you can travel to, to this queue (this means you "enqueue" the tiles).
 Then you take the first item on the queue (you "dequeue") and look for all neighbouring tiles again, add them to the queue again and so on and so forth.
 You do this until you reach some predefined goal.
 In the X-mas Rush contest this goal was an item to collect.
 After collecting this item, you could reset your BFS and run it again.
-You could also make a list of reachable tiles at the end in order to have nodes to put in a search layer for use in minimax or MCTS (or something else).
+You could also make a list of reachable tiles at the end of your BFS run in order to have nodes to put in a search layer for use in minimax or MCTS (or something else).
 I don't want to get into that.
-We just assume that there is a start and an end and thats it.
+We just assume that there is a start and a goal and thats it.

 The most simple BFS has two major parts:

 ### The Node class

-The node class for the simple BFS looks like this:
+The node class for a simple BFS probably looks like this:

 ```C#
 class Node